Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 The 5-Step Tank Setup Checklist

 4. Cycle the tank — Run the filter for 4–6 weeks before adding fish.
 Test for ammonia, nitrite, and nitrate weekly.
+The cycle is complete when ammonia and nitrite both read 0 ppm and nitrate is detectable.

 5. Acclimate fish slowly — Float the sealed bag for 15 minutes to equalize temperature, then drip-acclimate for 30–45 minutes before releasing.
+Sudden temperature changes above 2°F cause thermal shock that suppresses immune function for up to 72 hours, leaving fish vulnerable to ich and bacterial infections.

 Step-by-Step Guide